About video ad sequencing

 The bidding strategy you select will determine which ad formats you can use.
 View the table below to see which formats are available for each bidding type.

 |Bidding type||Available formats|

 |Maximum CPV (CPV)||Skippable in-stream ads|

 Sequence campaigns can only run on YouTube.
 To help you find the right audience, sequence campaigns let you choose Audience and Demographic targeting, however sequence campaigns don't allow targeting with keywords, placements, or topics.
 Furthermore, Audience and Demographic targeting, as well as exclusions, can only be set at the campaign level.

 Furthermore, traffic estimates aren’t available in video ad sequencing campaigns.

 You can see different metrics for your sequence campaign, such as impressions, views, and clicks at the campaign and ad group (sequence step) levels, as with other Video campaigns.
 These metrics can be seen per step when you view your ad group-level reporting.

 You can also use the “Sequence path" column to review each step in your sequence, the interaction required to progress to the next step, and the step’s ad.
 Interaction types include impressions, views, and skips.

 How people progress through your sequence

-Typically, your potential customers will progress through your sequence campaign, seeing the first video ad of your sequence, then moving on to your second step and its video ad, and so on until your sequence is complete.
+Typically, your potential customers will progress through your sequence campaign, seeing the first video ad of your sequence, then the video ad for the next step based on the previous impression or interaction with the first step and continuing until the sequence is complete.